 - Registration processes for Health Science classes vary by program.
-For information specific to Electrocardiograph Technology, please e-mail the counselor at Nancy.Bussell@browardschools.com
+For information specific to Health Unit Coordinator/Monitor Technican program, please e-mail the counselor at Nancy.Bussell@browardschools.com

 - Students enrolling in any Health Science Education program must attend a Health Science program orientation on campus.
 At that time, information about the required Level II criminal background check and drug screening, per The Joint Commission, will be fully explained.
 Students who do not have a valid social security number may encounter difficulty with certain state licensing agencies and registries.
 Contact the program counselor for specific information.

 Students will be prepared to take an approved state and/or nationally recognized industry certification or licensure exam in their field of study.

 College Credit Transfer Opportunity and / or Advanced Credit:

 Upon completion of the program and meeting eligibility requirements, students may articulate into another Health Science program at one of Broward’s Technical Colleges with advanced standing.

 To get started in the Health Unit Coordinator / Monitor Technician program, sign up today for a program orientation!

 Step 2 ⇒ Take the Tests of Adult Basic Education or meet exemption criteria